stairtree/StructuredAPIClient/README.md

 ### Supported Platforms

-NetworkClient is tested on macOS, iOS, tvOS and Linux, and is known to support the following operating system versions:
+NetworkClient is tested on macOS, iOS, tvOS, Linux, and Windows, and is known to support the following operating system versions:

 * Ubuntu 16.04+
 * macOS 10.12+
 * iOS 12+
 * tvOS 12+
 * watchOS (untested since watchOS doesn't support `XCTest`)
+* Windows 10 (using the latest Swift development snapshot)

 To integrate the package: